dotnet/docs/docs/core/tools/dotnet-pack.md

 `--no-restore`

-Doesn't perform an implicit restore during project creation.
+Doesn't perform an implicit restore when running the command.

 `-o|--output <OUTPUT_DIRECTORY>`